kamijoseph/my-DSA-notes/0_notes.md

 > > > > > Adjacency Matrix is a 2D array of size V x V where V is the number of vertices in a graph.
 Let the 2D array be adj[][], a slot adj[i][j] = 1 indicates that there is an edge from vertex i to vertex j.
 The adjacency matrix for an undirected graph is always symmetric.
 Adjacency Matrix is also used to represent weighted graphs.
 If adj[i][j] = w, then there is an edge from vertex i to vertex j with weight w.

 > > > > > An array of lists is used.
 The size of the array is equal to the number of vertices.
 Let the array be an array[].
 An entry array[i] represents the list of vertices adjacent to the ith vertex.
 This representation can also be used to represent a weighted graph.
 The weights of edges can be represented as lists of pairs.
 Following is the adjacency list representation of the above graph.

+> > > > > Depth First Search or DFS
+> > > > > Depth First Traversal for a graph is similar to Depth First Traversal of a tree.
+The only catch here is, unlike trees, graphs may contain cycles, a node may be visited twice.
+To avoid processing a node more than once, use a boolean visited array.

+> > > > > Algorithm:

+    Create a recursive function that takes the index of the node and a visited array.
+    Mark the current node as visited and print the node.
+    Traverse all the adjacent and unmarked nodes and call the recursive function with the index of the adjacent node.